 Number 2 Senior Managers Responsible Persons included in the Fit & Proper Policy of Rabobank Australia, which includes the CEO, all Group Executives and other key roles.
-20 Material Risk-Takers Roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of Rabobank Australia.
-N/A
+22 Material Risk-Takers Roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of Rabobank Australia.
+Nil

-^{2.} For the 2018 Performance Year, the total number of Senior Managers was 24, and the total number of Material Risk-Takers was 1.
+^{2.} For the 2019 Performance Year, the total number of Senior Managers was 20, and there were no Material Risk Takers